You are currently viewing Keeping It In The Family: The Callander Foundry And Manufacturing Company

 Rockwell Takes Over

-In 1953, Callandar’s, by now owned and operated by W. W. Brydges, a former senior employee, was sold.
+In 1953, Callandar’s, by now owned and operated by W. W. Brydges, was sold.
 The company now taking the reins was a large American conglomerate – Rockwell Manufacturing Co.
 By 1955, even though the buildings remained, the name had changed.
-It was now the Rockwell Manufacturing Co. of Canada, Ltd. The well-respected Beaver Power Tool line, was incorporated into another division of Rockwell – one they had taken over at the end of the War – the Delta Manufacturing Co.
+It was now the Rockwell Manufacturing Co. of Canada, Ltd. The well-respected Beaver Power Tool line was incorporated into another division of Rockwell – one they had taken over at the end of the War – the Delta Manufacturing Co.
 The new name/division was called the Beaver-Delta Division of Rockwell.
 Under this umbrella, Rockwell eventually phased out the old, quality Beaver Power Tools, replacing them with their versions.
-Eventually, Rockwell metamorphosized into Rockwell International of Canada Ltd. was to also become a division.
-However, it was not until 2011 that what little remained of the Callander operations closed down.

 Leave a Reply

-This Post Has 3 Comments
+This Post Has 7 Comments

 1. Jeffrey A Brydges